 What Causes a Receding Hairline?

 Genetics cause the majority of cases of receding hair.
-Androgenic alopecia, otherwise known as male pattern baldness, is caused by a genetic sensitivity to a hormone called dihydrotestosterone (DHT).
+Androgenic alopecia, otherwise known as male pattern baldness or hereditary hair loss, is caused by a genetic sensitivity to a hormone called dihydrotestosterone (DHT).
 Over time, DHT shrinks the hair follicles until they cease to grow hair.
 Androgenic alopecia usually shows up as a receding hairline, thinning hair at the crown, or both.

 Since it’s genetic, if you have a relative with a receding hairline, you’re more likely to have one as well.
 This kind of hair loss is progressive, so it’s more apparent in older individuals.
 However, it’s a misnomer that a receding hairline is sometimes called a mature hairline, since androgenic alopecia can begin as early as one’s teen years.